Blocks and Bans on WhatsApp: What You Need to Know

 We created this article to share everything we have learned over the years about how to reduce risks, avoid blocks, and keep your sends operating safely.

 Think about your daily life: you probably receive dozens of promotional SMS, but almost no promotions via WhatsApp.
-This happens because WhatsApp was created for personal conversations, and any spam-like behavior is quickly identified and punished.
+This happens because WhatsApp was created for personal conversations, and any behavior similar to spam is quickly identified and punished.

-Also, you have probably noticed: whenever a suspicious message arrives, the app offers options to mark as spam and block the contact.
+Also, you may have noticed: whenever a suspicious message arrives, the app offers options to **mark as spam** and **block the contact**.

-Many people believe that blocking happens only because of the volume of messages sent.
+Many people believe that blocks happen only because of the volume of messages sent.
 But the reality is different:

-📌 What weighs most is the number of different recipients, especially when there is no natural interaction or prior relationship.
+📌 **What weighs the most is the number of different recipients**, especially when there is no natural interaction or prior connection.

 We have clients who send promotions to **more than 80 thousand people per day**, without blocks.
 How?
 By following fundamental best practices, which we share below.